Child Custody Attorney in San Jose, CA

 Contact Our Child Custody Attorney in San Jose Today

-At the Law Offices of Nick Cvietkovich, our attorney has extensive experience helping parents in California through divorce and child custody issues.
-When seeking a custody determination, we can fight aggressively for your rights and your children every step of the way.
+At the Law Offices of Nick Cvietkovich, our attorney has extensive experience assisting parents in California through divorce & child custody matters.
+In seeking a custody determination, we advocate vigorously for your rights and those of your children.

-Our child custody lawyer in San Jose can also help with child custody modifications.
-In certain situations, changing an existing child custody agreement may be necessary.
+Our San Jose child custody lawyer is also equipped to assist with child custody modifications.
+Sometimes, adjusting an existing child custody agreement is essential.

 Contact the Law Offices of Nick Cvietkovich today to schedule a FREE consultation with our San Jose child custody lawyer!